Lady Flammer

-Lady Flammer (born November 9, 1999), is a Mexican luchadora enmascarada (or masked professional wrestler), and is primarily known for her work for The Crash Lucha Libre.
-She is currently a freelancer, working for The Crash Lucha Libre as well as on the Mexican and independent circuit.
+Lady Flammer (born November 9, 1999) is a Mexican luchadora enmascarada (or masked professional wrestler) currently signed with the WWE, and is primarily known for her work for The Crash Lucha Libre.
+She is a freelancer, working for The Crash Lucha Libre as well as on the Mexican and independent circuit.
 Flammer's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Professional wrestling career

 Flammer made her professional wrestling debut on August 29, 2010.
 Over the next eight years, Flammer competed on the Mexican independent circuit, most notably appearing for independent promotions Federacion Universal De Lucha Libre and Promociones Kdna.

 On January 28, 2018, Flammer made her debut on The Crash Lucha Libre teaming up with Latigo in a mixed tag team match where they were defeated by Christi Jaynes and Danny Limelight.
 On February 10, Flammer and Limelight were defeated by Black Danger and Lacey Lane.
 In February 2019, Flamer defeated Jaynes, Miranda Alize and Reyna Isis to win The Crash Women's Championship for first time.

+On December 28, 2022, at Noche de Campeones, Flammer and Abismo Negro Jr. won the vacant AAA World Mixed Tag Team Championship in three way match, which also involved Komander and Sexy Star II, and Octagón Jr. and Lady Shani.
+On June 18, at Triplemanía XXX: Tijuana, Flammer won the Lucha de Apuestas match and, as a result, Chik Tormenta was forced to unmask and reveal her real name.

+On August 12, 2023, at Triplemanía XXXI: Mexico City, Flammer defeated Taya Valkyrie in a no disqualification match to win the AAA Reina de Reinas Championship.

+On October 6, 2024, Flammer and Negro lost the titles to Crazzy Steve and Havok at Héroes Inmortales, ending her reign of 648 days.